naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the whale cross the ocean?
-To get to the other tide!
+Why was the bee's hair always messy?
+It kept buzzing!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)